Torram/magic-docs/docs/Client-Development/Hooks/Shopify/UseShopifyLogs.md

-Custom hook that gets all of the logs of movements in Shopify e-commerce inventory.
+Custom hook that gets all of the logs of movements in the Shopify e-commerce inventory.

 ```tsx
 import { useQuery, UseQueryResult } from 'react-query';